|Apply | Register | Check Email | Use Online Tools|

 The computers and software in the lab are to be used for course related assignments only.
 Lab patrons agree to respond honestly when asked about the nature of the work they are pursuing on the computer.
 Policies stated here regarding acceptable use and priorities must be observed.

 Use of the laser printers is limited to Delta related class work.
-Policies to use the laser printers are strictly enforced by the Sr. Computer Support Technician and Lab Attendants.
+Policies to use the laser printers are strictly enforced by the Sr. Computer Support Technician and Tutors.
 If multiple copies of a document are needed, please use the copier.
 USER PROVIDED PAPER IS NOT ALLOWED.

 Visitors are not allowed in the lab.
 Students who do not have course work to be completed on the computers will be asked to leave.
 This includes individuals who are in the lab for not-class related reasons.
-(Tutors must be authorized by the Tutor Center.)
+(Non Lab Tutors must be authorized by the Tutor Center.)
 Appropriate college regulations regarding unauthorized personnel will be followed should this occur.

 No children, food, drink, smoking, beverage containers or unauthorized animals will be allowed in the lab.